cross-species/pj2/README.md

 cd pj2
 ```
 *Note:*
-We assume you are looking for the master module so you can make your own submodule.
+We assume you are looking for the `master` module so you can make your own submodule.
 If not, update all the submodules:
 ```bash
 git submodule update --init --recursive
 ```

-2. Run the following command:
+2. Install the theme and run the server:
 ```bash
 # Since we have removed the academic theme for `git commit` but hugo needs theme, we need to reinstall it.
 git clone https://github.com/gcushen/hugo-academic.git themes/academic